Data mining and what it is solving today

-Data mining is an interdisciplinary topic which encapsulates Machine Learning, Statistics as well as Database Systems.
-Data mining would have been a mathematical subject had we been able to find trends in large datasets using a pen and paper.
+Data mining is an interdisciplinary topic that encapsulates Machine Learning, Statistics as well as Database Systems.
+Data mining would have been a mathematical subject had we been able to find trends in large datasets using pen and paper.
 Unfortunately, the computations involved are too massive and that is why we need a computer to find the hidden answers lying in our data.
 In the Venn diagram below, the area in the very middle, where the three topics intersect is where Data mining lies.
 But the diagram does not talk about an important factor that is even more necessary for data mining, one that we will soon find out

-When undertaking projects involving data mining, people tend to get lost in the maths, the algorithms and the computations involved.
+When undertaking projects involving data mining, people tend to get lost in the maths, the algorithms, and the computations involved.
 Even setting up the infrastructure itself (be it on-site or in the cloud), takes considerable time and effort.
 Often the most important aspect lies forgotten until a later point of time- the “data”.

 Data Mining finds multiple uses today-

 - Monitoring discussions in online forums (for national security)